 Item number: 30.3071+ VARIATIONS

-Save energy is easy!
+Saving energy is easy!
 There are many things you can do to save electricity, heat and water at home.
-By following our tips, you will save a lot of money and energy, and protect the environment, because the most climate-friendly and cheapest electricity is the one that we don’t even use.
+By following our tips, you will save a lot of money and energy, and protect the environment because the most climate-friendly and cheapest electricity is the one that we don’t even use.

 Energy prices are rising.
-Many homeowners and tenants are worried about the next heating season.
-But there are a few things you can do to save energy even in summer.
-Many tips are easy to implement, but still have a great effect.
+Many homeowners and tenants are worried about the heating season.
+We have the best electricity-saving tips for your household so your electricity consumption will soon be lower too.
+Many energy-saving tips are easy to implement, but still have a great effect.
 This is good for the environment and it saves money at the same time.

 Tip 1: Lower the room temperature